-Overview of assessment Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: use information to identify and confirm requirements relevant to court, jurisdiction, parties and proceedings apply terminology in accordance with court protocol perform duties specific to court's jurisdiction identify and complete documentary requirements apply legislative and organisational policies, procedures and protocols.
-Consistency in performance Competency should be demonstrated by performing court duties on a range of occasions, over time.
-Context of and specific resources for assessment Assessment must comply with: applicable regulations and codes workplace procedures and protocols.
-Access may be required to: a workplace environment or one that closely resembles normal work practices and replicates the range of conditions likely to be encountered when performing court duties, including coping with difficulties, irregularities and breakdowns in routine legislation, policy, procedures and protocols relating to court duties case studies and workplace scenarios to capture the range of Cuidance information for situations likely to be encountered when performing court duties.
-The following assessment methods are suggested: Guidance information for assessment The following assessment methods are suggested: oral questioning about relevant legislation, acting ethically, and applying processes observation of the candidate responding to a range of contexts to ensure achievement of the unit outcomes feedback from peers and/or supervisor that the candidate consistently applies relevant workplace procedures review of records completed by candidate or reports of performance.
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+Assessment must confirm the ability to:

+- use information to identify and confirm requirements relevant to court, jurisdiction, parties and proceedings - apply terminology in accordance with court protocol - perform duties specific to court's jurisdiction - identify and complete documentary requirements - apply legislative and organisational policies, procedures and protocols.

+Consistency in performance

+Competency should be demonstrated by performing court duties on a range of occasions, over time.

+Context of and specific resources for assessment

+Assessment must comply with:

+- applicable regulations and codes - workplace procedures and protocols.

+Access may be required to:

+- a workplace environment or one that closely resembles normal work practices and replicates the range of conditions likely to be encountered when performing court duties, including coping with difficulties, irregularities and breakdowns in routine - legislation, policy, procedures and protocols relating to court duties - case studies and workplace scenarios to capture the range of situations likely to be encountered when performing court duties.

+assessment

+Guidance information for The following assessment methods are suggested:

+- oral questioning about relevant legislation, acting ethically, and applying processes - observation of the candidate responding to a range of contexts to ensure achievement of the unit outcomes - feedback from peers and/or supervisor that the candidate consistently applies relevant workplace procedures - review of records completed by candidate or reports of performance.

-EVIDENCE GUIDE In all cases, practical assessment should be supported by questions to assess underpinning knowledge and those aspects of competency that are difficult to assess directly.
+In all cases, practical assessment should be supported by questions to assess underpinning knowledge and those aspects of competency that are difficult to assess directly.
 Questioning techniques should suit the language and literacy levels of the candidate.